StaffArtist(s)PendeArtist NationalityPendeObject Creation DateEarly to mid-20th centuryMedium & SupportwoodDimensions

 ), a staff bearing figural carvings that would be handled exclusively by the designated clan orator (ngambi

 ) as he pleads his clan’s case in front of a tribunal overseeing legal disputes.
-Here, the male figure invokes the aid of a deceased clan ancestor’s spirit as well as his memory of legal precedent.
+Here, the image of the human head invokes the aid of a deceased clan ancestor’s spirit as well as his memory of legal precedent.
+The snake, seen crawling upward from the lower end of the staff, links the subterrestrial with the terrestrial, the dead with the living.

 While speaking, the orator would grasp the staff by the carved finial on top and plant it in the ground in front of the tribunal.
 The staffs would be left there until a decision had been reached; the verdict would be communicated by rubbing white chalk on the “winning” staff.
 Staffs were sometimes also sprinkled with goat’s blood and palm wine by the victorious party.
 Upon the orator’s death, the staff would temporarily be placed in the granary of a young woman and would then be transferred to a newly appointed speaker in an elaborate ceremony.
 The staff, therefore, was the symbol of the orator’s authority and status, par excellence.